xmos/lib_xcore_math/README.rst

     mkdir build && cd build && cmake -DCMAKE_TOOLCHAIN_FILE=../etc/xmos_cmake_toolchain/xs3a.cmake -G"Unix Makefiles" ..

-Then to actually build the the library as a static binary just use the ``make`` command from the ``build`` directory.
+Then to actually build the library as a static binary just use the ``make`` command from the ``build`` directory.

 To include the unit tests and example applications in your build, use the following command